smllb/Battlefield1-Tool/README.md

 #Simple AHK Panel with GUI

-This panel was meant to be used mostly with the Medic class and 2 healing items in an assault-like gameplay, but by disabling the DoubleHeal option the panel can be used with any class in the game.
+This panel was meant to be used mostly with the Medic class and 2 healing items in an assault-like gameplay, but by disabling the DoubleHeal option, the panel can be used with any class in the game.

 User can enable or disable the following functions: